Parents

 The following states are examples of surrogacy-friendly states:

-On the opposite side of the scale, the three non-surrogacy friendly states are Nebraska, Michigan and Louisiana.
+On the opposite side of the scale, the three non-surrogacy friendly states are Nebraska, Alabama and Louisiana.
 The other US states fall somewhere in between, which means their laws offer varying levels of protection for both surrogates and intended parents.

 The Surrogacy Process, Step By Step